MicrosoftDocs/architecture-center/docs/solution-ideas/articles/digital-asset-management-content.md

 This architecture demonstrates how to use [knowledge mining](https://azure.microsoft.com/solutions/knowledge-mining/) in digital asset management.

 Given the amount of unstructured data created daily, many companies struggle to make use of or find information within their files.
 One of the key functions of a digital asset management system is to allow assets to be easily retrieved.
-Knowledge mining can help do this by providing a search index that enables users to quickly locate what they are looking for.
+Knowledge mining can help with retrieval by providing a search index that enables users to quickly locate what they are looking for.

 ## Data flow for knowledge mining